-- Now, if we get a call telling us to evacuate, and we used the “warning period” to prepare for it, it is a matter of gathering the family, pets, PIP, medicines, and cell phone into our vehicles and leaving.
+- Now, if we get a call telling us to evacuate and we used the “warning period” to prepare for it, it is a matter of gathering the family, pets, PIP, medicines and cell phones into our vehicles and leaving.

 However, if the call comes for an evacuation without any warning, we must leave immediately!
 Only the following steps should apply: